 Board of Directors.

-CareerSource Polk's Workforce Performance Council reviews, on quarterly basis, all customer concerns and addresses those concerns with the One-Stop Operator.
-The goal of this process is to ensure that customer concerns are being addressed timely and effectively and to determine if any workforce policy or procedure is impeding staff's ability to deliver devices or personal assistants, allowing individuals to participate in the full range of programs.
+CareerSource Polk's Workforce Performance Council reviews, on quarterly basis, all all customers, including individuals with disabilities.
+All of CareerSource Polk's facilities are devices or personal assistants, allowing individuals to participate in the full range of programs.